-The best way to submit news announcements or letters is by using our online form here or via e-mail.
+The best way to submit news announcements or letters is by using our our contact form.
 You may simply type your words into a message, or attach a text file, a rich text file (RTF), or a Microsoft Word document to a message.
 (Please do not send WordPerfect documents.)

 We do not accept faxed submissions.